JuliaCameras/RealSense.jl/README.md

 ```

 ## Usage
 The interface is exactly the same as librealsense's C API.
-The example below is translated from [librealsense/examples/C/depth/rs-depth.c](https://github.com/IntelRealSense/librealsense/blob/master/examples/C/depth/rs-depth.c).
-The code is very similar to C, but it's more concise and convenient to work with multi-way arrays in Julia.
+The example below is translated from [here](https://github.com/IntelRealSense/librealsense/blob/master/examples/C/depth/rs-depth.c).
+The code is very similar to C, but it's more concise and convenient to work with multi-way arrays and other high-level packages in Julia.

 ```julia
 using RealSense